WASdev/sample.batch.sleepybatchlet/README.md

 the server's dropins/ directory.

 4. Run the sample.
-You can kickoff the batch job thru the sample servlet by hitting the following URL, either via a browser or cURL or your preferred HTTP client:
+You can kickoff the batch job thru the sample servlet by hitting the following URL:

         http://localhost:9080/SleepyBatchletSample-1.0/sleepybatchlet?action=start